fedarko/wotplot/README.md

 but right now it's good enough for my purposes.
 Feel free to open an issue / make a pull request if you'd like to speed it up :)

-## 5. Okay but like why does this library exist?
+## 5. Okay but like why does this library exist

 1. This library separates the creation and visualization of dot plot matrices.
 Other tools that I tried produced pretty visualizations, but didn't give me easy access to the underlying matrix.